LoganSong02/Computer-Graphics---Height-Fields-Using-Shaders/assign1_coreOpenGL_starterCode/README.md

-1. Where the screenshots are stored
+1. Where the screenshots are stored?
-The screenshots generated will be stored in "Screenshots" in HW1 folder.
+- The screenshots generated will be stored in "Screenshots" in HW1 folder.

 2. How to compile and run code?
 - Unzip the file